ruimartins21/unsplash-ui/README.md

 [![Demo](https://img.shields.io/badge/Go-to_the_app-red.svg?style=flat-square)](https://inspiring-torvalds-636403.netlify.app/)

 ## Introduction
 Welcome!
-This is an example of a React application with the goal of creating an alternate version of Unsplash.
-A simple SPA will be created based on the Unsplash website and will make some API calls to a public web API of [unsplash].
+This is an example of a React application with the goal of creating an alternate version of [Unsplash].
+A simple SPA will be created based on the Unsplash website and will make some API calls to a public web API of [unsplashAPI].

 ## Features
 The main feature of this project is to show random photos from unplash website and allow user to set some photos as favorites.
 Client-side caching has been deployed for selected user's favourite photos.